 Keep in mind that moving the boat around could be harder, so we recommend taking your car and renting a boat on location instead.
 Keep in mind that you cannot leave the vehicle on the EU territory without you by its side.
 If you decide to go for a short trip to a country that’s not in the EU, you will have to take your vehicle with you.

-You are a little luckier if you are a student.
-Because students or individuals from non-EU countries conducting professional duties in Europe can use their vehicle until the end of their stay without paying any duty or taxes.
+If you are a student you will be luckier since students or individuals from non-EU countries conducting professional duties in Europe can use their vehicle until the end of their stay without paying any duty or taxes.
 This is one of the exceptions to the 6-month period.

 You’ll need to acquire an International Drivers Permit to drive legally in Europe.
 Some people erroneously call this document an International Driving License, but this is something else.